Water Damage Restoration in Kingston, NY

 Flooded Basement Cleanup

-Heavy rains or sump pump failures often leave basements in Lincoln Park or Hillside with inches of standing water.
+The Situation: Heavy rains or sump pump failures often leave basements in Lincoln Park or Hillside with inches of standing water.

-We use submersible pumps to remove water rapidly, followed by anti-microbial treatments to sanitize concrete floors and prevent that “musty basement smell.”
+The Solution: We use submersible pumps to remove water rapidly, followed by anti-microbial treatments to sanitize concrete floors and prevent that "musty basement smell."

 Frozen & Burst Pipe Repair

-We stop the leak immediately, extract the water, and dry the wall cavities to save the insulation and lathe common in older Kingston homes.
+The Solution: We stop the leak immediately, extract the water, and dry the wall cavities to save the insulation and lathe common in older Kingston homes.

 Emergency Water Extraction

-Whether it’s a dishwasher leak in a Port Ewen kitchen or a washing machine overflow in Lake Katrine, time is of the essence.
+The Situation: Whether it's a dishwasher leak in a Port Ewen kitchen or a washing machine overflow in Lake Katrine, time is of the essence.

 Sewage Backup Cleanup

-A blockage in the main line can cause “black water” (Category 3) to back up into your home.
+The Situation: A blockage in the main line can cause "black water" (Category 3) to back up into your home.
 This is a biohazard.

-We perform full containment, remove affected porous materials, and apply hospital-grade disinfectants to ensure your home is safe for your family.
+The Solution: We perform full containment, remove affected porous materials, and apply hospital-grade disinfectants to ensure your home is safe for your family.

 Water Damage Categories & Cleanup Protocols